DS-160 done. Fees paid. Documents ready. Now the actual day.

 |---|---|---|---|

 Best option: Leave your phone at your hotel.
-Don't risk losing it to unverified vendors.
-For detailed consulate comparisons including wait times and procedures, see our Mumbai vs Delhi guide.
+Officially, no consulate provides storage — what exists is informal.
+For wait times and logistics by location, see our Mumbai vs Delhi consulate comparison.

 Chennai horror story: Auto-rickshaw drivers outside the consulate offer to "hold" your phone for ₹2,000.
 That's highway robbery.
 Multiple Reddit posts warn about this.
 Just leave your phone at the hotel.
 It's not worth the stress.

 Your appointment time is when you can enter the building — not when your interview happens.
 Plan for 2-3 hours total.
-Yes, even though the interview is 3 minutes.
-Welcome to bureaucracy.
+The interview is 3 minutes.
+The rest is bureaucracy.

 Leave for the Consulate